 GR: Yeah the Dune series was particularly more oriented towards the first book rather than the Lynch film for specific reasons unto itself.
 The casting of that film was so perfect it made it a tough row, but the intention was to eventually go beyond the first book and tackle the others, so sticking to the original text for source as an assume depositing of difference against the Lynch film seemed a challenging way to go.
-I am quite a big Lynch fan since I first saw Elephant Man, and then Eraserhead at a late night arthouse showing.
+I am quite a big Lynch fan since I first saw Elephant Man, and then Eraserhead at a late-night arthouse showing.
 I’ve followed his filmology closely through to Inland Empire, loved his Angriest Dog in the World cartoons and even stopped by to check his weather reports when we was doing them.
 To me Twin Peaks was his magnum opus, so getting to see it elevated to such heights as it was recently was a real revivification of that love.

 25YL: I absolutely agree, Twin Peaks Season 3 will be incredibly hard to beat and thankfully put to bed any worries I’d had about it spoiling the first two Series.
 Do you think it should end there or would you like to see more?

 GR: I think it ended perfectly and don’t think there’s the same requirement for another series myself.
 I would rather it stick its landing and hold it than spoil the soup but of course if Lynch and Frost felt compelled I would gobble up more in a heartbeat.
-The arc of trapping and defeating Judy, of bringing it into our world has a lot of potential, and I would love to see Agent Cooper adrift in our universe and interact with our FBI, etc… as a curiosity.
+The arc of trapping and defeating Judy, of bringing it into our world has a lot of potentials, and I would love to see Agent Cooper adrift in our universe and interact with our FBI, etc… as a curiosity.
 But I feel like avoiding the temptation to have all answers and curiosities fulfilled.
 I like leaving it where there’s more to go.
 No story should ever really be complete if it’s to feel real, so I’m good where it wrapped.

 25YL: I have pretty much the same feelings, though would always welcome more as long as Lynch & Frost were on board.